 Passive foreign investment companies.
-We may invest in the stock of a foreign corporation which is classified as a "passive foreign investment company" ("PFIC") within the meaning of Section 1297 of the Code.
-In general, if a special tax election has not been made, we are required to pay tax at ordinary income rates on any gains and "excess distributions" with respect to PFIC stock as if such items had been realized ratably over the period during which we held the PFIC stock, plus an interest charge.
+We may invest in the stock of a foreign corporation which is considered a "passive foreign investment company" ("PFIC") within the meaning of Section 1297 of the Code.
+In general, if a special tax election has not been made, we are subject to tax at ordinary income rates on any gains and "excess distributions" with respect to PFIC stock as if such items had been realized ratably over the period during which we held the PFIC stock, plus an interest charge.
 Any adverse tax consequences of a PFIC investment may be limited if we are eligible to elect alternative tax treatment with respect to such investment.
 No assurances can be given that any such election will be available or that, if available, we will make such an election.

 Foreign currency transactions.
+Our functional currency, for U.S. federal income tax purposes, is the U.S. dollar.
 Under the Code, gains or losses attributable to fluctuations in exchange rates which occur between the time we accrue income or other receivables or accrue expenses or other liabilities denominated in a foreign currency and the time we actually collect such receivables or pay such liabilities generally are treated as ordinary income or loss.
 Similarly, on disposition of debt instruments and certain other instruments denominated in a foreign currency, gains or losses attributable to fluctuations in the value of the foreign currency between the date of acquisition of the instrument and the date of disposition are generally treated as ordinary gain or loss.
 These gains and losses, referred to under the Code as "section 988" gains or losses, may increase or decrease the amount of our investment company taxable income to be distributed to our stockholders as ordinary income.
+Any such transactions that are not directly related to our investment in securities (possibly including speculative currency positions or currency derivatives not used for hedging purposes) also could, under future Treasury regulations, produce income not among the types of "qualifying income" for purposes of the 90% Income Test.